Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/amgr/amgr.rst

 .. figure:: img/amgr_img2.png

-    Page template called "Page with the content and the ability to specify the markup"
+    Page template: "Page with the content and the ability to specify the markup"

 **Name** -- the name of the assembly.
 For page instances it will be :term:`unique GUID <page GUID>`.

 **Markup** -- :ref:`HTTL <httl>` markup file for a page.

 **Description** -- a brief description of an assembly.
+This description is shown in the template selection dialog while choosing template for a page.
+It also used in a search index helping to find a current assembly.

-This field is displayed in the search page form and also used to select the :term:`template <template>` for pages.
+This field is displayed
+in the search page form and also used to select the :term:`template <template>` for pages.

-**Controller** -- name of a java class that implements the `com.softmotions.ncms.asm.render.AsmController` interface its instance is called when page is served.
+**Controller** -- name of a java class that implements the `com.softmotions.ncms.asm.render.AsmController` interface its instance.
+It is called when page is served.
 The controller can perform additional actions, for example change a HTTP response.

 **Published** -- Page publication status.
 If this switch is on, the page will be displayed for site users otherwise ηCMS will send HTTP 404 response code.

-**Template** -- If its value set to the `Page` and :term:`markup <core>` is defined, then the assembly can be used as template for new website pages.
+**Template** -- If its value set to the `Page` and :term:`markup <core>` is defined, the assembly can be used as template for new website pages.
 A value in the `Description` field will be treated a template name.
-The `News` option value means that this assembly will be a template the news feed items.
+The `News` option value means that this assembly will be a template for the news feed pages.

 **Roles** -- comma-separated list of user roles which have access to the template defined with this assembly.
-Any user having at least one of declared roles can create pages based on this template.
-If this list is empty, any user allowe to create pages based on this template.
+Any user who has at least one of declared roles can create pages based on this template.
+If this list is empty, any user is allowed to create pages based on this template.
 This option has effect only if the **template** field is set to either `Page` or `News` values.

 **Parents** -- parent assemblies for the current assembly.
 It allows the current assembly